kworkflow/kworkflow/README.md

 # About

-This set of scripts have a simple mission: reduces the environment and setup overhead for developing for GNU/Linux.
-Kw is composed of different scripts unified in a single interface after the installation, kw commands become available in the command line interface.
+This set of scripts have a simple mission: to reduce the environment and setup overhead for developing for GNU/Linux.
+Kw is composed of different scripts unified in a single interface.
+After the installation, kw commands become available in the command line interface.

 Kworkflow stands for Kernel Workflow.